Texas Longhorns women's soccer

+The Texas Longhorns women's soccer team represents the University of Texas at Austin in NCAA Division I intercollegiate soccer competition.
+The Longhorns competed in the Big 12 Conference through the 2024 season and moved to the Southeastern Conference (SEC) on July 1, 2024.

+History

-The Texas Longhorns women's soccer program was established in 1993 as part of that year's Title IX settlement.
+The program played club soccer intercollegiately in the 1980s, including a 1-0 loss to UNC in the 1983 WAGS tournament.
+It was established as a varsity program in 1993 as part of that year's Title IX settlement.
 Since then they have won three conference championships – one regular season and two tournaments — and been to 14 NCAA tournaments, making it as far as the Sweet Sixteen in 2004, 2006, 2007 and 2017.

 In 2006 the Longhorns finished ranked #8 in the nation, their highest end-of-season ranking ever.